andycroll/andycroll.com/_posts/2023/2023-12-04-find-definitions-of-rails-methods-using-source_location.md

 bundle open activesupport
 ```

-...which opens the source code of the gem in your editor of choice for you to explore.
+...which opens the source code of the gem in your editor of choice.

 ## Why?